 As a child, there wasn’t a household object I hadn’t tried to fashion into a microphone.
 Wooden spoon?
 Check.
 Broken rabbit ears?
 Yep.
 Drumsticks?
 Uh huh.
 From a young age, I knew microphones would have a lot to do with what I wanted to be when I grew up.

-As a teenager, I found an outlet for my love of broadcasting through working in community cable.
+As a teenager, I found an outlet for my love of broadcasting working in community cable.
 It was there I learned more than just the discipline required for technical excellence.
 I understood how important it was to be a great storyteller.

 In college, I took my passion to a new level and made broadcast journalism my craft.

-In the summer of 2000, I landed my first job as a reporter/anchor/videographer/editor/weatherman (you really do it all in your first job) at a small (now defunct) television station in Swift Current, Saskatchewan.
+In the summer of 2000, I landed my first job as a reporter/anchor/videographer/editor/weatherman (you really do it all in your first job) at a tiny (now defunct) television station in Swift Current, Saskatchewan.
 Ever since, I’ve been behind-the-scenes and on-the-air, gaining experience as a storyteller.